Coffee Bay

 Coffee Bay (Koffiebaai) is a town on the Wild Coast of the Eastern Cape Province of South Africa.
 It is located about 250 kilometres south-west of the city of Durban and has a population of 258 people.

 The town is named after the hundreds of coffee trees which grew from beans either scattered by a shipwreck or by plunderers.
 A holiday resort in Tembuland is located 80 km south-east of Viedgesville.
 It can be reached via a turn-off from the N2 highway.

 The Mthatha River's mouth is near Coffee Bay.

 History

 One of the arguments is that the town was named Coffee Bay in 1893 after a shipwreck lost its cargo of coffee beans near the coast of Coffee Bay, although there may no longer be any coffee trees or beans in the Coffee Bay area.
 The municipality is located in an area that was previously part of the Xhosa bantustan, Transkei, and the population is still predominantly Xhosa.

 Oceanos Sinking

-on the 4th August 1991 off the coast of South Africa, the MTS Oceanos sank off the coast of East London, South Africa after the South African Air Force Participated in the Rescue Effort, all 571 Passengers were able to escape the sinking vessel just mere minutes before the plunge.
+On the 4th of August 1991, the MTS Oceanos sank off the coast of East London, South Africa.
+After the South African Air Force participated in the rescue effort, all 571 Passengers were able to escape the sinking vessel just mere minutes before the plunge.